MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-configure-risk-policies.md

 - User risk policy
    - Require a secure password change when user risk level is **High**.
 Microsoft Entra multifactor authentication is required before the user can create a new password with password writeback to remediate their risk.
-   - Self-service password reset is the only way to self-remediate the risk, regardless of the risk level.
+   - A secure password change using self-service password reset is the only way to self-remediate user risk, regardless of the risk level.
 - Sign-in risk policy
    - Require Microsoft Entra multifactor authentication when sign-in risk level is **Medium** or **High**, allowing users to prove it's them by using one of their registered authentication methods, remediating the sign-in risk.
    - A successful multifactor authentication sign-in is the only way to self-remediate the risk, regardless of the risk level.